Gtouchet/OCR_4AL2_GR1/README.md

 ## Features

 - Reads one or multiple files and parse their OCR content as a number
-- Verifies if every character is readable in files content Indicates in the result if the OCR is unreadable in the result file(s)
+- Verifies if every character is readable in files content, indicates in the result if the OCR is unreadable in the result file(s)
-- Applies a checksum on this number
+- Applies a checksum on this number, indicates if the checksum is valid or not in the result file(s)
-  Indicates if the checksum is valid or not in the result file(s)
+- Writes the result file(s) in solution's 'Output' folder
 - A CLI for the user to specify the path and way to create the result file(s) (merged or sorted)

 ## Usage